 The primary goal of current work is to develop an extendable Finite Element model for simulating an IPMC muscle.
 The model consists of two parts - one is a base model which could be used for simulating simple deflection of an IPMC.
 The base model is based on physics, i.e. the underlying equations describe physical processes instead of being mere extrapolation of experimental data.
 There are only few Finite Element models developed for IPMC materials whereas it is possible to find rather many electromechanical models.
 One of the reasons could be that it is more difficult to relate experimental data to a model in case of Finite Element simulations.
 However, Finite Element Modelling (FEM) is very good for simulating coupled problems such as mass transfer, mechanics, electrochemistry, and etc, but it is generally not suitable for molecular scale simulations.
-Therefore the model which is described in next chapters uses macro scale equations of different domains such as Nernst-Planck equation for mass transfer and continuum mechancis equations to describe bending.
+Therefore the model couples macro scale equations of different domains such as Nernst-Planck equation for mass transfer and continuum mechancis equations to describe bending.

 The second part of the model is an extension to the base model.
 It describes the electrochemical reactions and oscillating movement of an IPMC muscle.
-A series of tests with IPMCs immersed in formaldehyde (HCHO) solution has been conducted by Kim et al. [7].
-Measurements under constant electric field showed current oscillations and thus also material oscillations from onset potential of 0.75V.
 Therefore the second part of my model consists of four time-dependent differential equations, which describe the electrochemical reactions on the surface of an IPMC.
 The goal is to extend the base model to simulate a real experiment - a self-oscillating IPMC.
 Therefore the final model consists of the base model and electrochemistry model coupled together.
 The model is also validated against experimental data.
-The results of this thesis have also been published in Applied Physics Letters [7] and Journal of Applied Physics [8].
+The results of this thesis have also been published in Applied Physics Letters [9] and Journal of Applied Physics [10].